FFJ-20/modmail/README.md

 A Simple ModMail Bot Source Code made using Discord.js

 ## Instructions
-Go to config.json file and edit all the Information.
-Token = Your Bot's Token.
+Go to config.json file and edit all the Information.\nToken = Your Bot's Token.
 Prefix = Your Bot's Prefix.
 Guild = Your Server/Guild ID.
 Category = Category ID in which Bot will create Tickets.